-Students successfully completing the EMT course and the Terms 1 and 2 coursework of the program are able to sit for the National Registry Paramedic exam.
+Students successfully completing Terms 1 and 2 coursework of the program are able to sit for the National Registry Paramedic exam.
 At this time, a student can also apply for graduation in the Pararmedic Technical Diploma program.
 The remaining general education and science courses can be completed afterwards to complete the Associate Degree requirements for graduation.
-LTC's Paramedic educational programming is accredited through CAHHEP, the Commission on Accreditation of Allied Health Education Programs.
+The Lakeshore Technical College Paramedic Program is accredited by the Commission on Accreditation of Educational Programs for the Emergency Medical Services Professions (CoAEMSP).
+1361 Park St, Clearwater, FL 33756.
+Phone 727-210-2350.
+Web www.caahep.org.